Right Club

 The Right Club was a small group of antisemitic and fascist sympathising renegades within the British establishment formed a few months before World War II by the Scottish Unionist MP Archibald Maule Ramsay.
-It was focused on opposition to war with Germany up to and including by acts of treason to the point that many of its members were imprisoned for the duration of the war.
+It was focused on opposition to war with Germany up to and including by acts of treason.
+Many of its members were imprisoned for the duration of the war.
+Members of the group were implicated in two plots to launch a coup when Germany landed in Britain.

 Formation

 The group was formed in May 1939, when Ramsay decided that the British Conservative Party needed to rid itself of perceived Jewish control.
 Ramsay, in describing the Right Club, boasted that "The main objective was to oppose and expose the activities of organised Jewry".

-Ramsay kept a record of those who had joined in a red leather-bound and lockable ledger (the "Red Book").
+Its first objective "was to clear the Conservative Party of Jewish influence."The aim of the Club is to co-ordinate the activities of all the patriotic bodies which are striving to free this country from the Jewish domination in the financial, political, philosophical and cultural sphere.
+The organisations in question are such as the following: British Union, Nordic League, National Socialist League, Imperial Fascists, The Link, Liberty Restoration League and a few others."Ramsay kept a record of those who had joined in a red leather-bound and lockable ledger (the "Red Book").
 There were 135 names on the men's list and 100 on a separate ladies' list; the members of the Right Club included many known to be anti-semitic (including William Joyce and MP John Hamilton Mackie), those who were in some respects "fellow travellers" with anti-semitism, and some friends of Ramsay who may have joined without knowing the actual functions of the club.

 At its early meetings, The 5th Duke of Wellington took the chair.
 Other members included Lord Redesdale, Lord Lymington, Arnold Leese, A. K. Chesterton, and George Henry Drummond (father-in-law of John Astor).
 The 2nd Duke of Westminster was also a supporter.

-The motto of the Right Club was "Perish Judah" and the logo, seen on its badge, was of an eagle killing a snake with the initials "P.J." (which stood for "Perish Judah").
+The motto of the Right Club was "Perish Judah" and the logo, seen on its badge, was of an eagle killing a snake with the initials "P.J."

 While Ramsay was attempting to launch the Right Club, he spoke at a meeting of the Nordic League at the Wigmore Hall at which a reporter from the Daily Worker was present and reported Ramsay as saying that they needed to end Jewish control, "and if we don't do it constitutionally, we'll do it with steel" – a statement greeted with wild applause.
 The magazine John Bull picked up on the report and challenged Ramsay to contradict it or explain himself.
 Ramsay's local constituency newspaper, the Peeblesshire Advertiser, made the same challenge and Ramsay responded by admitting he had made the speech, citing the fact that three halls had refused to host the meeting as evidence of Jewish control.